imkrrish/imkrrish.github.io/content/projects/Tic-Tac-Toe.md

 showInProjects: true
 ---

-A simple Tic Tac Toe game built with C++.
+A Tic Tac Toe game built with C++.
 Using the concepts of Obeject Oriented Programming.